Welcome Our New Executive Director: Shane Phillips, MSW, LCAS

 - 30-45 day Terrence Gorski-Based Relapse Prevention Programming

-- 2 weekly sessions with a Master’s level, dually licensed (substance abuse & mental health) primary therapist assigned to assess and evaluate the underlying issues contributing to relapse
+- 2 weekly sessions with a Master’s level, dually licensed (substance use & mental health) primary therapist assigned to assess and evaluate the underlying issues contributing to relapse

 - Dedicated Gorski-trained Case Manager